oracle-quickstart/oci-cloudnative/src/catalogue/kubernetes/README.md

     > ⚠️ The passwords and schema user on this example are just placeholders, please change to your own

-    > ⚠️ Note the `oadb_user` have the placeholder example in CAPS.
-This is mandatory for this release.

     > ⚠️ Credentials `oadb_user` and `oadb_pw` are defined here, which are used by services connecting to ATP.
 The `oadb_service` string is the desired [TNS Name][tns], and follows the naming pattern: `{db.name}_tp`.